arush-sal/gobook/ch04-functions.md

 }
 ```

-In Golang are not bound to return just a single value but instead we can even return multiple values from a fucntion
+In Go, we are not bound to return just a single value but instead, we can even return multiple values from a function

 ```go
 func awesomeFunction() (someNumber int, e error) {